emezac/dawn/docs/PRD.md

 - Logging hooks at key points (task start/end, state change, tool call, WMS decision) for detailed tracing.

+### Parallel Workflows

+- **Objective:** Implement parallel task execution to improve efficiency and reduce execution time for independent tasks.
+- **Technical Approach:**
+  - Use Python's `asyncio` for I/O-bound tasks or `threading`/`multiprocessing` for CPU-bound tasks.
+  - Develop a task scheduler to manage and dispatch tasks concurrently.
+  - Ensure task isolation and introduce synchronization points where necessary.
+  - Implement real-time logging and status updates for task tracking.
+  - Provide documentation and examples for defining and executing parallel workflows.

 ## 6. Technical Approach

 - **Language:** Python 3.x (robust AI/ML ecosystem and community).